Powerful Media Conversion & Optimization Clusters

 when using Viarte self service compared to other available in-house services for high quality

 HDR to SDR tone mapping - standards conversion - digital remastering - frame-rate conversion - inverse telecine - deinterlacing - noise

 Up to 80% online network bandwidth savings

 due to combinations of Viarte high quality noise reduction, deinterlacing - inverse telecine -

 frame-rate conversion with simulated motion-blur when down-converting from HFR content.

-Substantial capital savings on equipment and operation/maintenance when using Viarte services.
+Substantial capital savings on equipment and operation/maintenance when using Viarte self services.